MicrosoftDocs/power-automate-docs/articles/connection-cds.md

 You can use any of the following triggers to initiate your flow:

-- When a record is selected
-- When a record is created
+- When a flow step is run from a business process flow
-- When a record is deleted
+- When a row is added, modified or deleted
-- When a record is updated
+- When a action is performed (preview)

 > [!div class="mx-imgBorder"]